 Consult the mother-to-be.
 It’s best to always ask the one in labor what they might need during and after, in addition to what they’re putting in their own go bag.
 Whether it’s their favorite snacks, an outfit to wear during labor, or comfy robe, you’ll want to make sure you have all the essentials on hand, in case they can’t fit everything in their own bag.

 Pack in advance.
 It’s important to pack as much as possible ahead of time in case your partner goes into unexpected labor.
 Start by adding things you likely won’t need until you go to the hospital, such as diapers or a baby onesie.
-Then, slowly add more items as the due date gets closer.
+Then, slowly add more personal care items as the due date gets closer.

 Keep the go bag visible for easy access.
 Once it’s time to deliver the baby, you don’t want to waste precious time trying to figure out where you last placed your suitcase.
 Instead, keep your bag somewhere that’s easy for you to grab and go, like in your hallway closet.